Estimated reading time: 17 minutes

 The only way a higher income would benefit someone living in poverty is that they use a budget.

-Below are 5 Debt Reduction Strategies that are imperative if someone wants to solve poverty in their life.
+Below are 5 Debt Reduction Strategies that are imperative if someone wants to solve poverty.

 Put Your Money To Work